This post may contain affiliate links. Please read my disclosure and privacy policy.

 - Salt-free (if you choose)

-Use your fingers to squish off pieces of the dough and press them into other edges to get closer to the desired shape.
-It’s like working with play dough.
-When you’re pretty close, put the paper on top again and lightly smooth things out.
+- Shape edges: Use your fingers to squish off pieces of the dough and press them into other edges to get closer to the desired shape.
+It is similar to working with play dough.
+When you are pretty close, put the paper on top again and lightly smooth things out.

-Warning: these are addictively delicious!
-It’s a good thing that they are also a nutritious, protein- & healthy-fats- (vitamin E!) packed snack.
+Warning: these almond crackers are addictively delicious!
+It’s a good thing that they are also a nutritious, protein- & healthy-fats- (vitamin E!) packed snack with a toasty nut flavor and great crunchy texture.

 Happy baking!
 I know you will love these.